-There are all sorts of other things I now know/do that I’m a mum…
+There are all sorts of other things I do now that I’m a mum…

 …I haven’t braved using a nasal aspirator but I have picked my baby’s nose!